Great-Sun-Group/credex-core/docs/deployments.md

 2. Using the AWS CLI to register the new task definition.
 3. Updating the ECS service to use the new task definition.

+### ECS Service Configuration

+The ECS service is configured using Terraform in the `main.tf` file.
+Key aspects of the configuration include:

+- Service name: "credex-core-service"
+- Cluster: Uses the "credex-cluster" ECS cluster
+- Launch type: FARGATE
+- Desired count: 1 (can be adjusted based on load requirements)
+- Network configuration:
+  - Uses specified subnets
+  - Assigns a public IP
+  - Uses a dedicated security group for ECS tasks

+The security group for ECS tasks allows inbound traffic on port 5000 and all outbound traffic.

 ### Deployment Process

 1. Staging Deployment:
    - Push changes to the `stage` branch.
+   - The `deploy-staging.yml` GitHub Actions workflow will automatically:
+     - Build the Docker image
+     - Push the image to ECR
+     - Update the ECS task definition
-   - GitHub Actions will automatically build, push to ECR, update the task definition, and deploy to the staging ECS cluster.
+     - Deploy to the staging ECS cluster

 2. Production Deployment:
    - Push changes to the `prod` branch.
+   - The `deploy-production.yml` GitHub Actions workflow will automatically:
+     - Build the Docker image
+     - Push the image to ECR
+     - Update the ECS task definition
-   - GitHub Actions will automatically build, push to ECR, update the task definition, and deploy to the production ECS cluster.
+     - Deploy to the production ECS cluster

+3. Post-Deployment Verification:
+   - Currently, there is a placeholder for post-deployment verification in the GitHub Actions workflows.
+   - This step can be expanded to include more comprehensive checks, such as:
+     - Health check endpoints
+     - Integration tests
+     - Performance benchmarks

-3. Monitoring Deployments:
+4. Monitoring Deployments:
    - Check GitHub Actions logs for deployment status.
    - Use AWS Console or CLI to monitor ECS services and tasks.